-Music supervisors are music-to-picture gatekeepers, responsible for selecting the tracks and closing the deals between artists and productions.
+Are you an artist curious about how to contact music supervisors?
+Music supervisors are the music-to-picture gatekeepers, responsible for selecting the tracks and closing the deals between artists and productions.

-If you’re an artist who’s trying to win the ear of music supervisors for film and tv, here are the 10 best & worst practices from the seasoned pros behind, “Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games & New Media.”
+If you’re trying to win the ear of music supervisors for film and TV, here are the 10 best and worst practices from industry pros Ramsay Adams, Dave Hnatiuk, and David Weiss, the trio behind Music Supervision 101 and authors of “Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games & New Media.”

 1. Do your research